Cat Paw Injuries on the Pad, Between Toes, and More

 Learn how to recognize the symptoms of paw scrapes in cats and how to provide at-home treatment yourself.

-Scraped paws are usually the result of physical trauma, like playing on a rough surfaces such as concrete or asphalt.
-An outdoor cat is more likely to have small objects like splinters or pebbles get stuck in paw pads.
+Scraped paws are usually the result of physical trauma, like playing on rough surfaces such as concrete or asphalt.
+An outdoor cat is more likely to have small objects like splinters or pebbles get stuck in paw pads or between the toes.
 Always inspect your pet’s paws after a trip outside, as embedded objects can become infected, leading to an abscess.
 An abscess is a pocket of bacterial infection that requires veterinary treatment: either surgical removal or flushing and draining, followed by antibiotic therapy.

 Preventing Paw Scrapes in Cats